-Students taking GCSEs in England this summer have received a mixture of number and letter grades.
-English language, English literature and maths are the first subjects to use the new system, with most other subjects adopting numbers by 2019.
+Students taking GCSEs in England this summer will receive a mixture of number and letter grades.
+English language, English literature and maths were the first subjects to use the new system in 2017.
+Most other subjects will adopt numbers by 2019.
 Eventually all GCSEs taken in England will receive numerical grades.

 9 things to know about the new GCSE grades

-- English language, English literature and maths are the first to be graded from 9 to 1 in 2017.
+English language, English literature and maths were the first to be graded from 9 to 1 in 2017.